Using MDMA (Ecstasy) While Breastfeeding

 Ecstasy, or MDMA, is a widely used drug popular among young adults.
 It is a synthetic, psychoactive drug with chemical structural similarities to both methamphetamine and mescaline—capable of producing both stimulant and hallucinogenic effects in those who use it.
-Ecstasy can be dangerous and in some cases, it can even lead to death 1.
+Ecstasy can be dangerous and, in some cases, its use can even lead to death.1

 It almost goes without saying, but using illicit substances such as ecstasy while nursing can cause serious harm to you and your baby.